chinchalinchin/scrilla/README.md

 ## API

+Some endpoints have unique query parameters, but all endpoints accept the following list of query parameters.
+See below for more information.

 ### Query Parameters
 - <i>tickers</i>: an array of the stock/crypto tickers (specified by repeated instances of the <i>tickers</i> parameters).<br>
 - <i>start</i>: start date of calculation's time period.
 If not provided, defaults to 100 days ago.Format: YYYY-MM-DD<br>
 - <i>end</i>: end date of calculation's time period.
 If not provided, defaults to today.
-Format: YYYY-MM-DD<br><br>
+Format: YYYY-MM-DD<br>
 - <i>jpeg</i>: will visualize and return the result as a JPEG.
 If not provided, defaults to <i>False</i>.
 Format: true, false.
 Case insensitive.<br>

 1. <h2>/api/risk-return</h2>
     <b>Description</b><br>
-    Returns the annualized mean annual return and the annualized volatility over the specified date range for the supplied list of ticker symbols.<br>
+    Returns the annualized mean annual return and the annualized volatility over the specified date range for the supplied list of ticker symbols.<br><br>
     <b>Examples</b><br>
     - /api/risk-return?tickers=ALLY&tickers=SNE&tickers=GME<br>
     - /api/risk-return?tickers=TSLA&start=2020-03-22<br>

 2. <h2>/api/optimize</h2>
     <b>Description</b><br>
     Returns the optimal portfolio allocation (i.e. the portfolio with the minimal volatility) for the supplied list of ticker subject to the target return.
-If no target return is specified, the portfolio's volatility is minimized without constraints.<br>
+If no target return is specified, the portfolio's volatility is minimized without constraints.<br><br>
     <b>Additional Query Parameters</b>
     - <i>target</i>: the target return subject to which the portfolio will be optimized.<br>
     <b>Examples</b><br>
     - /api/optimize?tickers=SRAC&tickers=SPCE&tickers=AMZN<br>
     - /api/optimize?tickers=FB&tickers=GOOG&tickers=AMZN&tickers=NFLX&target=0.68

-3. <h2>/api/efficient-frontier</hs>
+3. <h2>/api/efficient-frontier</h2>
     <b>Description</b><br>
     Returns the efficient-frontier of a portfolio defined by the supplied list of tickers.
 Each point on the frontier tier consists of a mean annualized return, an annualized volatility and the portfolio allocations necessary to generate those two statistics.<br>
     <b>Examples</b><br>